Using Store

 : Standard mongo stylefind

 : Same as above but limits returned results to just the first document that matches your query.
-Very useful for understanding the structure of the returned data.update
+Very useful for understanding the structure of the returned data.count

-: Similar to query but performs a grouping operation and returns sets of documents.remove_docs
+: Similar to query but performs a grouping operation and returns sets of documents.update

-: Removes documents from the underlying data source.last_updated
+: Removes documents from the underlying data source.newer_in

 : Finds all documents that are newer in the target collection and returns theirkey